 Jones and McEwen (2000) developed a Conceptual Model for Multiple Dimensions of Identity.
-The model represents multiple dimensions of identity development for a diverse group of women college students.
-At the center of multiple dimensions of identity is a core sense of self.
-The core identity, is experienced as a personal identity, which incorporates valued personal characteristics.
-The core is frequently described by participants as their “inside self” as contrasted with what they referred to as their “outside” identity.
-Outside identities were easily named by others and interpreted by the participants as less meaningful than the complexities of their inside identities.
-These inside identities guarded and kept close to themselves and made less susceptible to outside influence.
-For example, women used the following to describe their core identity: intelligent, independent, kind, a good friend, compassionate, etc. They did not use terms that conveyed external definition and identity categories to describe their core sense of self.
-This is because labels lacked complexity, accuracy, and personal relevancy.
-Identity is experienced and lived at far greater depth than such categories suggested or permitted.
+The model is visualised by intersecting circles of identity comprising race, culture, gender, sexual orientation, religion and social class, demonstrating that any given dimension can be understood only in relation to the other dimensions.
+The model is based on a survey of a diverse group of female college students.
+At the centre of the multiple dimensions of identity is a core sense of self.
+Core identity is experienced as a personal identity that incorporates valued personal characteristics.
+The core is frequently described by participants as their ‘inside self’ in contrast to what they refer to as their ‘outside’ identity.
+Outside identities are those identity features that are easily identified by others and interpreted by the participants as less meaningful than the complexities of their inside identities.
+For example, some of the female students in Jones and McEwen’s (2000) study used the following terms to describe their core identity: intelligent, independent, kind, a good friend and compassionate.
+They did not use terms that conveyed external definitions and identity categories to describe their core sense of self because such labels lack complexity, specificity and personal relevancy.
+Identity is experienced and lived at a far deeper level than such categories suggest or permit.

-The intersecting circles of identity are race, culture, gender, sexual orientation, religion, and social class.
-The circles intersection demonstrate that a dimension can be understood only in relation to other dimensions.
-Sociocultural conditions, family background, and current experiences are highly important to understand how participants construct and experience their identities.
-Salience of identity dimensions is related to internal awareness and external scrutiny.
-Systems of privilege and inequality were least transparent and understood by people who are most privileged by these systems.
-Once difference was experienced, identity was shaped.
-Both privilege and difference mediated the link with and relative salience of various dimensions of identity (Jones and McEwen, 2000).

-Academic mobility is the crossing of international borders by academics who then work ‘overseas’ and it has been increased lately.
-The contemporary movement of academics takes place within old hierarchies among nation states.
-However, such old hierarchies intersect with new academic stratifications (Kim, 2017).
-The notion of transnationalism is highly relevant to Academia.
-Globalization is connected with the emergence and reconstruction of new identities.
-The migration process questions the traditional homogeneous and static notions of identity.
-It implies the generation of new forms of identity.
-Transnational identity describes students that live in between two cultural frameworks and has to establish a dialogue between the country of origin (“there”) and the host country (“here”).

-Esteban-Guitart & Vila (2015) found in their research how bicultural and multilingual skills become part of the self definition through the appropriation of cultural voices that manage the origin and host lifestyles, building hybrid and multiple identities that preserve certain connections with the origin society and take certain forms of life of the new culture and society.
+Universities are very often highly multinational and multicultural spaces due to the international mobility of both students and academic staff.
+The contemporary movement of academics takes place within the framework of old hierarchies between nation-states that intersect with new academic stratifications (Kim, 2017).
+The notion of transnationalism is highly relevant to academia today.
+Globalisation embodies the emergence and reconstruction of new identities.
+Migration questions traditional homogeneous and static notions of identity and implies the generation of new hybrid forms of identity.
+Esteban-Guitart and Vila (2015) describe how bicultural and multilingual skills become part of self-definitions through the appropriation of cultural voices that manage the origin and host lifestyles, building hybrid and multiple identities that preserve certain connections with the society of origin while taking on certain lifestyles from the new culture and society.
+Transnational identity is relevant to students that live between two cultural frameworks and must establish a dialogue between their country of origin and their host country.

-Multi-Nationality is another aspect of multiple identities.
-Nationality diversity refers to different nationalities in higher education that increases language, value and information diversity in intuitions.
-‘Symbiotic Globalization’ in Byung-Jin words, characterizes the twenty-first century.
-She emphasizes the need to reexamine education and national identity.
-We should make every effort in the search for a desirable education which we takes into account nationality.
-Globalization must have everyone cooperates and prospers mutually living with equal rights (Byung-Jin, 2003).
+Multinationalism is another aspect of multiple identities.
+Nationality diversity in higher education refers to the multiple nationalities that increase language, value and information diversity in institutions.
+‘Symbiotic Globalisation’, to use in Byung-Jin’s (2003) term, characterises the 21st century.
+She emphasises the need to re-examine education and national identity.
+We should make every effort to ensure that education takes nationality into account.